rom-rb/rom-rb.org/source/learn/advanced/commands.html.md

 ---
-title: Standalone Commands
-chapter: Advanced Topics
+title: Advanced Topics
+chapter: Standalone Commands
 ---

-# Standalone Commands

 Writing records to a persistence solution is done through Commands.
 Commands are objects that encapsulate datastore-specific modification operations.
 They